Our history of supporting autistic individuals and their families

 Our strategic goal continues to be for Autism SA to remain true to its foundations whilst taking advantage of the biggest social reform for the disability sector, the National Disability Insurance Scheme (NDIS).

-People with autism are at the centre of everything we do and we continue to build on our strong foundations to be the ‘autism-friendly go to’ for people on the spectrum over their life span, at all times recognising their unique talents and abilities.
+Autistic individuals are at the centre of everything we do and we continue to build on our strong foundations to be the ‘autism-friendly go to’ for people on the spectrum over their life span.

-Autism SA continues to redesign and evolve how we operate to ensure that people with autism can get more of what they want and live the life they choose.
+Autism SA continues to redesign and evolve how we operate to ensure that autistic individuals can get more of what they want and live the life they choose.

 Easy to engage with Autism SA